Content warning: mention of addiction, depression, and suicide

 It’s incredibly important for my sobriety to let people in on my story so thank you for even reading any, or part of, or all of this weighty post.
 I still have many problems, but my problems seem much smaller than they did four months ago, and my life is much more enjoyable and more simple today.

-**If you are struggling and need someone to talk to or have questions please reach out to me on Instagram or email me at Andrew.Day@tufts.edu.**
+If you are struggling and need someone to talk to or have questions please reach out to someone or me on Instagram or email me at Andrew.Day@tufts.edu.

 Thank you to Andrew Day (on Instagram @aday818_ )